JeffreyYou/Fast-Realibal-FTP/README.md

 # Fast and Reliable File Transfer Protocol
+## Why This

+The traditional FTP protocol performs well under most circumstances.

+However, when the network environment is poor, its performance deteriorates significantly.
+Since TCP-based FTP uses an exponential back-off mechanism, it decreases the transmission rate when it assumes the network link is congested,

-This a **UDP-based** file transfer protocol.
+This is a **UDP-based** file transfer protocol.

 It uses multi-thread to reliably transfer files from server to client, with a very good performance under the high-congestion and high-loss conditions.

 ## Quick Start
 ### Server Setup
 server.cpp:

-- Description: The server waiting for the transmission
+- Description: The server waiting for the transmission.

 - Compile: `g++ -std=c++11 -g -pthread ftp_Server.cpp -o server`